 At the turn of the twentieth century, as he composes a treatise on melancholy, Jacov sets off from his small Croatian village in search of the legendary "prophet of melancholic philosophy," Emiliano Gomez Carrasquilla, who is rumored to have disappeared into the South American jungle-"not lost, mind you, but retired."
 Jacov's scribe of eleven years (and of questionable objectivity) tells of their journey from Croatia to Germany, Hungary to Russia, and finally to the Americas, where they grapple with the limits of art, colonialism, and escapism.
 A dense, fast-paced comedy about melancholy with notes of László Krasznahorkai and Saul Bellow.
-"Jacov Reinhardt and his faithful assistant roam South America in a quixotic search for the essence of melancholy-an enterprise that makes Werner Herzog's Fitzcarraldo, their rough contemporary, come off as a levelheaded pragmatist.
-To follow Reinhardt, fueled by amounts of cocaine not even Sigmund Freud could have managed, is to walk into a fascinating literary maze that spans from Ulrich Schmidl's chronicles to the decadent movements in turn-of-thecentury Europe and Latin America.
+Longlisted for the 2020 PEN/Hemingway Award for a Debut Novel • The Millions, "Most Anticipated of 2019" • Texas Observer, "Best Texas Books of the Decade" "Evokes Gertrude Stein, contemporary European and South American writers like Matthias Énard, Roberto Bolaño, and César Aira, with the Quixotic atmosphere of Werner Herzog films like Fitzcarraldo....
+A strange but lavishly imagined tale of a hard-to-describe feeling." -KIRKUS "An exhilarating fever dream about the search for the secret of melancholy. . . .
+Haber's dizzying vision dextrously leads readers right into the melancholic heart of darkness." -PUBLISHERS WEEKLY "Jacov Reinhardt and his faithful assistant roam South America in a quixotic search for the essence of melancholy-an enterprise that makes Werner Herzog's Fitzcarraldo, their rough contemporary, come off as a levelheaded pragmatist.
 Melancholy has never felt more euphoric than in Mark Haber's breathless paragraph-long novel." -HERNÁN DÍAZ "Reinhardt's Garden is one of those perfect books that looks small and exotic and melancholic from the outside but, once in, is immense and exultant in the best possible way.
 Think Amulet by Roberto Bolaño, think Nightwood by Djuna Barnes, think Train Dreams by Denis Johnson, think Wide Sargasso Sea by Jean Rhys, think Zama by Antonio Di Benedetto, think The Loser by Thomas Bernhard.
-Think." -RODRIGO FRESÁN "In prose as sure as a poison-laced dart, Mark Haber takes the reader on a delirious journey to the heart of melancholy." -SJÓN Mark Haber's 2008 collection of short stories, Deathbed Conversations, was translated into Spanish in 2017.
-He has served as a juror for the National Endowment for the Arts translation grant as well as the Best Translated Book Award.
-He lives in Houston, Texas, where he is a bookseller and the operations manager of Brazos Bookstore.
-Reinhardt's Garden is his first novel.
-Saint Sebastian's Abyss A novel by Mark Haber (120 pages) Publication Date: Spring 2023 Rights Available: World, Audio A meditation on art, criticism, and the enigmatic power of friendship from Reinhardt's Garden author Mark Haber.
+Think."-RODRIGO FRESÁN "In prose as sure as a poison-laced dart, Mark Haber takes the reader on a delirious journey to the heart of melancholy." -SJÓN Saint Sebastian's Abyss A novel by Mark Haber (120 pages) Publication Date: Spring 2023 Rights Available: World, Audio A meditation on art, criticism, and the enigmatic power of friendship from Reinhardt's Garden author Mark Haber.

-Former best friends who built their careers writing about a single work of art meet after a decades-long falling out.
+Former best friends who built their careers writing about a single work of art meet after a decadeslong falling out.
 One of them, called to the other's deathbed for unknown reasons, spends his flight to Berlin reflecting on Renaissance painter Count Hugo Beckenbaur and his Saint Sebastian's Abyss, the work that established both men as important art critics and also destroyed their relationship.
 A meditation on art, criticism, and the enigmatic power of friendship, Saint Sebastian's Abyss wanders from America, to the campus of Oxford, to the museums of Lisbon and Barcelona in a novel that asks what it means to believe.
 From Saint Sebastian's Abyss: